Binaya2/Binaya2/README.md

 ### Hi there 👋

+My name is Binaya!

+I'm a beginner developer, looking to learn as much as possible and hopefully start my career in Tech.

+Any advice or links to learning articles will be appreciated!

 <!--
 **Binaya2/Binaya2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.